Tim-Abwao/tim-abwao.github.io/_posts/2019-10-02-How-To-Operate-PostgreSQL-Databases-Using-Python.md

 Psycopg is very handy for applications written in Python that need to store and/or retrieve data in a PostgreSQL database e.g. flask/django websites & blogs, data analysis apps, report-generating apps, etc.

-If you wish, you can explore some of Psycopg's features using [this jupyter notebook](https://github.com/Tim-Abwao/Psycopg2-Basics/blob/master/PostgreSQL%20Basics%20with%20Psycopg2.ipynb)
+You can explore some of Psycopg's features using [this jupyter notebook](https://github.com/Tim-Abwao/Psycopg2-Basics/blob/master/PostgreSQL%20Basics%20with%20Psycopg2.ipynb)